fnimick/sveltekit-supabase-auth-starter/README.md

 specified in appropriate areas on `supabase:auth`.
 This ensures that e.g. the auth guard on the `/protected` route is re-run whenever a session change is detected, so the user can be navigated away if they are no longer logged in.

+## Magic Link Auth Notes

+Magic links work by saving a code verifier in the browser that requests the link, and using that along with the query params in the generated email link to verify the user.

+This can cause problems when users open the link in a different browser or device than the one they requested the link from - in particular, mobile app email clients use in-app browsers with different cookie stores than the main browser, so the code verifier is not present and the link will not work.

+To mitigate this, the `auth/callback` route conditionally renders a page if the code verifier is not present in the browser's cookies, rather than immediately attempting to call `supabase.auth.exchangeCodeForSession` which will fail if the code verifier is absent, and mark the link as used in the process (meaning the user cannot recover from this error by opening the current page in a new browser window).
+By deferring this call until the code verifier is present, we give the user an opportunity to open the link in the correct browser or device.

+To test this, open the magic link (from inbucket) in a different browser or device than the one you requested it from.
+You should see a page with a message about the code verifier not being present.
+Then, open the link in the same browser or device you requested it from, and you should be logged in.